- Published on

 Basics

-OpenClaw was deployed on the following gear:
+In my case, an OpenClaw agent was deployed on the following gear:

 - Raspberry Pi 4 Model B: 64-bit ARM CPU, 4GB RAM, 128 GB micro SD card.